 Then, set another value to W, i.e. 1000 or whatever you like, then ask yourself again, what is your Utility value for such high wealth.
 You will get another number. (i.e. 0.9).
 Then, you will get 2 equations where the variables are just "a" and "b".
 When you have 2 equations with 2 variables, using linear algebra, you can solve the value for those variables, right?.
 So, you will get "a" and "b" accordingly.

 Our Decision Analysis Software (Decision Tree Software or Rational Will) can calculate that parameter based on the Minimum and Maximum possible values in the decision context, which is collected from the user.

 As the W represents the total wealth, if your payoff is a variable denoted by "x" and if you have net wealth "S", then your total wealth W would be equal to x + S, right?
 Therefore, the Bernoulli utility function can be rewritten as

 Where "S" represents the money in the savings account.
 In the decision tree software, this term is presented as "Net Wealth".
 Bernoulli points out that with this utility function, people will be risk-averse.
 If someone has a huge amount of money saved in his savings account, he can be less risk-averse.
-But if someone has a very limited amount of money in his savings account, he will fear more about losing money as he/she cannot afford losing money.
+But if someone has a very limited amount of money in his savings account, he will fear more about losing money as he/she cannot afford to lose money.